matrix-org/gsoc/_projects/authenticated_3rd_party_invites.md

 ecosystem, which is the ability to delegate membership of a room to a third party service.

+We envisage a workflow where a user authenticates with both matrix and the third party service, so that the bot can link the two identities and issue invites.
+The bot could also keep access to the third party account to monitor for changes with would lead to revoking room membership.

-Two examples of this workflow include:
+Three examples of this workflow include:

 1. A (Patreon) supporters room: if you support a project at a certain level you get access to a supporters room.
 In this situation, the support platform